netcharm/mmd-utils/readme.md

 features
 ========
 1. view pmx/pmd model
-2. solved the shift_jis display a unknown string in ms-windows(maybe chinese windows only).
+2. solved most of the shift_jis display a unknown string in ms-windows(maybe chinese windows only).

 requirement
 ===========